duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-async-query-and-save-ef6-onwards.md

 ## Create the model

-We?ll be using the [Code First workflow](../ef6/entity-framework-code-first-to-a-new-database.md) to create our model and generate the database, however the asynchronous functionality will work with all EF models including those created with the EF Designer.
+We'll be using the [Code First workflow](../ef6/entity-framework-code-first-to-a-new-database.md) to create our model and generate the database, however the asynchronous functionality will work with all EF models including those created with the EF Designer.

 -   Create a Console Application and call it **AsyncDemo**
 -   Add the EntityFramework NuGet package